-Dr. Kruse and Dr. Harness recommend that certain procedures be performed at regular dental visits as part of your proper dental hygiene.
+Dr. Kruse recommends that certain procedures be performed at regular dental visits as part of your proper dental hygiene.
 This preventative dentistry prevents problems before they start, corrects routine problems before they worsen, and identifies serious oral problems so they can be properly treated.

-Dr. Kruse and Dr. Harness encourage adult care and prevention that is focused on the fight against plaque, the preservation of natural tooth structure, and early the detection and treatment of serious oral problems.
+Dr. Kruse encourages adult care and prevention that is focused on the fight against plaque, the preservation of natural tooth structure, and early the detection and treatment of serious oral problems.

-Early detection is the key to successful treatment of oral cancers, so Dr. Kruse and Dr. Harness are the first line of defense.
+Early detection is the key to successful treatment of oral cancers, so Dr. Kruse is the first line of defense.

 Polishing is often the last step of a dental cleaning, scaling, and some restorative procedures.
 It smoothes and polishes teeth or restoration surface and removes some stains.

-Regular dental cleanings by Dr. Kruse and Dr. Harness or their dental hygienist are part of a proper oral hygiene program.
+Regular dental cleanings by Dr. Kruse or his dental hygienist are part of a proper oral hygiene program.
 Cleanings help fight plaque, the major cause of tooth decay, gingivitis and serious gum disease.

-Regular dental exams are a crucial part of preventative dentistry because they allow Dr. Kruse and Dr. Harness to address dental problems in their early stages, and to identify serious problems.
+Regular dental exams are a crucial part of preventative dentistry because they allow Dr. Kruse to address dental problems in their early stages, and to identify serious problems.
 Most people need an exam every six months, but we may recommend more frequent visits depending on your circumstances.

 Plaque that remains on teeth eventually hardens into tartar, which is virtually impossible to remove with brushing and flossing alone.
-Scaling is the deep- cleaning procedure Dr. Kruse and Dr. Harness or a hygienist uses to scrape the tartar off your teeth at and below the gumline.
+Scaling is the deep- cleaning procedure Dr. Kruse or a hygienist uses to scrape the tartar off your teeth at and below the gumline.